karthikp32/ProductMaker/Design_Doc_V0.md

 | **Experiment Efficiency** | time-to-launch, cost-per-experiment, success rate |
 | **Learning Loop** | improvement in idea quality per segment over time |

-## Revenue Engine

-To prove self-sustainability, ProductMaker should:
-* Plug into Stripe sandbox for initial “mock revenue”.
-* Progress to real Stripe/PayPal for real customers.
-* Log unit economics per experiment.
-* Rank experiments by revenue-per-dollar-spent.
-* Later: auto-scale profitable ones, kill the rest.

 ## Interface (How you use ProductMaker)